softprops/stats/README.md

 val timerStr = cli.time("foo", "bar")(1.second).str
 ```

 Note that metric names are specified as a varargs list of path segments.
 You may be template to hard code a preencoded path ( one containing a separator).
-In these cases those periods will be escaped to remove abiguity.
+In these cases those periods will be escaped to remove ambiguity.

 ```scala
 // foo_bar.baz:1000|ms